airtap/airtap/doc/travis-ci.md

 ### 5. final step

 The final step is very important.
-Remember how we configured the `.zuulrc` file in our local home directory with our sauce username and key?
+Remember how we configured the `.airtaprc` file in our local home directory with our sauce username and key?
 Well, we need to somehow get those keys to travis.
 Again we *don't want to commit cleartext keys* into our repo.
 Luckily travis has an awesome feature called [secure environment variables](http://about.travis-ci.org/docs/user/build-configuration/#Secure-environment-variables).
 This lets us encrypt those environment variables and make them available to our build on travis.

 First, install the travis rubygem which will create the encrypted variables.
 (Alternatively, you can use the [travis-encrypt](https://www.npmjs.com/package/travis-encrypt) if you haven't rubygem).